Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

   {
       if ( ! jsonObject.is_null( ) )
       {
-          T object = jsonObject;                          // T's from_json called
+          T object = jsonObject;                          // T's from_nlohmann::json called
           sharedPointer = make_shared< T >( object );
       }
   }

   }

-Then, if class :class:`T` is convertible to/from :class:`json`, :literal:`boost::shared_ptr< T >` also would.
+Then, if class :class:`T` is convertible to/from :class:`nlohmann::json`, :literal:`boost::shared_ptr< T >` also would.
 However, this approach has some drawbacks, namely:

   - :class:`T` must be default-constructible for the code to compile.
   - Separate :literal:`to_json` and :literal:`from_json` functions have to be written for each derived class of :class:`T`, potentially leading to the duplication of code.